tylerneylon/math/thought1/thought1.md

 This article is about a conceptual model of truth that may help answer these questions.
-I'm personally motivated to consider these questions because I'd like to re-evaluate the scientific method --- the search for truth.
+I'm personally motivated to consider these questions because I'd like to re-evaluate the scientific method --- the search for truth (although thoughts specific to the scientific method will wait for another article).

-I'll argue that this line of pursuit aligns with an understanding of human thought itself.
+I'll argue that this line of thought aligns with an understanding of human thought itself.
 As a result, these questions also pertain to another deep interest of mine, which is writing software that we would recognize as a person.

 # A traditional view

 The usual view of truth is that an idea is true exactly when it corresponds to the actual state of the world.
-A concept you need to bundle along with any definition of truth is a concept of what kinds of things are candidates for truth; previous philosophers have argued that suitable *sentences* or *propositions* are good candidates for truth.
+Along with a definition of truth, you need to bring with it a concept of what kinds of things are candidates for truth; previous philosophers have argued that suitable *sentences* or *propositions* are good candidates for truth.
 The word *suitable*